Diary of a Quilter - a quilt blog

 Classic Maple Leaf Quilt Block Tutorial by popular Utah quilting blog, Diary of a Quilter: image of Lori's Bee Basic fabric.

-For my background, I decided to play with a bunch of low-volume prints including Riley Blake’s Swiss Dots and Lori’s Bee Basics Backgrounds.
+For my background, I decided to play with a bunch of low-volume prints including Riley Blake's Swiss Dots and Lori's Bee Basics Backgrounds available from Etsy or The Fat Quarter Shop.

 Classic Maple Leaf Quilt Block Tutorial by popular Utah quilting blog, Diary of a Quilter: pinterest image of maple leaf quilt block tutorial.

-I’ve had fun making a bunch of them.
-I originally planned to sew these 6″ x 6″ blocks together to make a pillow, but now I’m starting to think it might be fun to combine all three-sized blocks together to make a throw quilt.
-We’ll see where this goes!
+I've had fun making a bunch of these Maple Leaf quilt blocks.
+I originally planned to sew these 6" x 6" blocks together to make a pillow, but now I'm starting to think it might be fun to combine all three-sized blocks together to make a throw quilt.
+We'll see where this goes!

 For another example of a fun, Modern Maples quilt, check out this one by Andy of A Bright Corner.